Granta Hospitality Case Study

 Externally, it ensures a consistent, resonant message across marketing, sales, and public relations, strengthening trust and recognition.

-Before design begins for any project, we lead with research—starting with structured Company Questions via Notion to surface goals, tone, and hidden narratives.
+Before design begins, we lead with research—starting with structured Company Questions via Notion to surface goals, tone, and hidden narratives.

 This feeds into deep overall story-telling, brand, as well as synergies in Competitor Analysis and Affinity Mapping, shaping early ideas through insight, not assumption.